ca-dmin/FakeGPS-for-Tesla-Android/README.md

   - Try calling the status API from the browser from Tesla Android. e.g. http://teslamate-change-me:<port>/api/v1/cars/1/status
   - For testing a fixed position or driving simulation, it is not necessary to.

 1) You need to download the app or build it yourself.
+Download from [Release](https://github.com/ca-dmin/FakeGPS-for-Tesla-Android/releases) page.

 2) In order to work, you need to allow "FakeGPS for Android" to mock locations.
 You have to enable Developer options and select this app in "Settings/System/Developer options/Select mock location app" option.